COVID-19 on P.E.I.: What's happening Wednesday, June 3

-P.E.I. began accepting applications from seasonal residents to come to their summer homes Monday, and has already received more than 700 requests.
+P.E.I. began accepting applications from seasonal residents to come to their summer homes Monday, and had received more than 700 requests by Tuesday.

 More visitor restrictions have been eased at P.E.I. health facilities.